isomerpages/govtech-corp/_for-government-agencies/Government Transactions/Singpass API.md

 biometric verification.</p>
 </li>
 <li>
-<p>Timely notification delivery to users through Singpass Notify.</p>
+<p>Timely delivery of notifications to users through Singpass Notify.</p>
 </li>
 <li>
-<p>Singpass has over 4.2 million users performing around 41 million monthly
+<p>Singpass has over 5 million users performing around 41 million monthly
 transactions.</p>
 </li>
 </ul>
 <hr>
-<p>Today, Singpass is one of the most widely used government apps, with over
+<p>Today, Singpass is one of the most widely used government digital services,
-4,200,000 million users performing some 41 million monthly transactions.</p>
+with over 5 million users performing some 41 million monthly transactions.</p>
 <p>You can leverage this trusted ecosystem and allow your users to transact
 digitally with your agency's services in a secure manner.
 There are several Singpass APIs, from Myinfo to Identiface and Notify, that bring about great